 When shopping for air purifiers, you will notice a term known as “CADR” or “Clean Air Delivery Rate”.
 But what is CADR, and how will it ensure a better purchase choice?
 Here is more information on this particular industry standard.
-To help you find the right air purifier, we’ve put together a page with the best air purifiers available.
+To help you find the right air purifier, we’ve put together a page with the best air purifiers available online.

 In the early part of the 1980s, the AHAM (Association of Home Appliance Manufacturers) recognised the requirement for a test method that was objective to measure and determine the performance levels of household portable air purifiers and filters on the market.
 This resulted in the ANSI/AHAM AC-1-2006 to match up to this particular need.